tjkemp/ubik-sentiment/README.md

 Negative sentiment contains
  - negative emotions such as anger or sadness
+ - uncertainty, confusion
- - anti-social behaviour such as judging or belittling others
+ - anti-social behaviour such as judging, calling names or insulting others
  - contains cursing or vulgarity

 Positive sentiment contains